rodrigo1593/luaide/README.md

 # luaide (private rn)

-attempt to make an environment i little easier to make games for ps2 using enceladus.
+attempt to make an environment a little easier to make games for ps2 using enceladus.

 ----------------------fixes--since---03-sep-2023---------private----------------------